LeonardoGodoy/camaloon-bike-shop-api/docs/data_modeling_first_try.md

 ```

 #### Benefits
-    - Quite less joins to asamble the property options.
-Database performance and form rendering speed ehancement
+  - Fewer joins to assemble the property options.
+Database performance and form rendering speed enhancement.
-    - Ease to extand, example: if a property in the feature has ranges of possible values would be simple to custumize the value structure
+  - Ease to extend, for example: if a property in the feature has ranges of possible values would be simple to customize the value structure.

 #### Desadvantages
-    - Updates in values have to be propagated to its dependencies
+- Updates in values have to be propagated to their dependencies.
-        - I considered it not that bad due to smaller frequency of product updates compared to product orders
+  - I considered it not that bad due to the lower frequency of product updates compared to product orders.

 ---